-43 A Sergeant and Patrolman were able to be taken out of patrol, and their shifts covered with overtime.

-44 These two individuals have concentrated solely on drug activity and crime that has been going on at the 33 arrests that came about during a 3-month period when this was concentrated on, it shows it has
+A Sergeant and Patrolman were able to be taken out of patrol, and their shifts covered with overtime.
+These two individuals have concentrated solely on drug activity and crime that has been going on at the hotels.
+Since January 8th, there have been 17 arrests (2-week period).
+When you couple that with the 33 arrests that came about during a 3-month period when this was concentrated on, it shows it has not gone away.
+This is similar to an infestation where you have one that comes in and they all come in right after that.